The Bliss Method

 Circadian rhythm development

 Your baby is not born with a fully developed circadian rhythm, the internal body clock that regulates day and night.
 A big reason for this is that babies are not born producing melatonin, the hormone that signals to the brain when it's time to be awake and when it's time to sleep.
 (This is the same hormone that gets suppressed by artificial light before bed in adults, which is why screens at night disrupt our sleep too.)
 Babies don't begin producing melatonin on their own until around 3–4 months, which is one of the reasons newborn sleep can feel so unpredictable in those early weeks.
-You can actively help the circadian rhythm develop by getting morning light exposure during wake windows (a walk outside, sitting by a window), keeping daytime stimulating and interactive, and keeping nights consistently dark and quiet.
-The contrast between day and night is one of the most powerful signals you can give a developing circadian rhythm.
+This is actually a feature, not a bug.
+Newborns are designed to wake frequently to eat, and there is no way to meaningfully speed up the circadian rhythm's development.
+It will mature on its own timeline.
+That said, you can support it by living your normal life: keep your home bright and lively during the day, get outside when you can, and let the natural noise and light of a household do its thing.
+In the evenings, things naturally wind down, and that is enough.
+You do not need to turn off every light at 7pm or tiptoe around for your newborn.
+Following your own household rhythms gives your baby exactly the contrast their developing circadian system needs.

 🔄